marc-jones/phd_thesis/content/01_introduction/04_modelling.md

 From simulating cell-signalling dynamics[@kholodenko_cell_signalling_2006], patterning of biological systems[@turing_chemical_1952], up to population level models[@wangersky_lotka_volterra_1978], mathematical models have been able to capture the behaviour of a range of biological processes.
 Models allow researchers to collect potentially disparate observations together to test if they are consistent with each other.
-If they are consistent, then the researchers' assumptions about the system are correct and the model can be used to make predictions.
+If they are consistent, then the researchers' assumptions about the system are compatible with the data and the model can be used to make predictions.
 If the model does not capture the behaviour of the system, then clearly the system is more complex than originally thought.
 Either way, modelling systems can direct future research work and highlight features of the system that might not have been appreciated had a reductionist approach had been taken.
-This section will highlight models of the floral transition that have been developed, as well as how models of crop growth have been used by both the scientific and agricultural industry to direct scientific effort and farming practises.
+This section will highlight models of the floral transition that have been developed, as well as how models of crop growth have been used by both the agricultural industry and scientific community to direct scientific effort and farming practises.

 ### Models of the floral transition